BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-11-13-python-forking-vs-spawn.md

 Neither method copies running threads into the child processes.

-A comparison of the two methods can be summarised as follows:
+Similarities and differences between the two start methods are:

 | Action | fork | spawn |
 | ---- | ---- | ---- |